-However, Tanzania not only benefited from a major announcement in 2017 but with a wide-open group in qualifying, Tanzania got the results when it mattered, particularly on the final day of qualifying.
-In winning its final match against Uganda along with a crucial result from the other side of Africa, Tanzania ended a 39-year drought and qualified for the Africa Cup of Nations.
+However, Tanzania not only benefited from a significant announcement in 2017 but also achieved the necessary results when it mattered.
+That also included winning its final qualifier at home against Uganda and getting another vital result across the continent, Tanzania ended a 39-year drought to qualify for the Africa Cup of Nations.

-Their road to Egypt had been fraught with peril and close calls.
+Tanzania's road to Egypt and its return to Africa's premier event had been fraught with peril and close calls.

 Early Years for a Founding Member

 A founding member of the sub-confederation Council for East and Central Africa Football Associations (CECAFA) in 1973, Tanzania first began attempting to qualify for a major tournament during the 1968 Africa Cup of Nations.
-Matches back then were decided over two legs and often Tanzania lost convincingly.
-It was not until attempting to reach the 1974 Africa Cup of Nations where Tanzania had its first shot at a major tournament.
-Only a penalty shootout against Mauritius denied Tanzania a berth at the then eight-team tournament.
-However, things changed toward the late 1970s and early 1980s.
+Matches back then were decided over two legs.
+It was not until trying to reach the 1974 Africa Cup of Nations where Tanzania had its first shot at a major tournament.
+Only a penalty shootout against Mauritius denied Tanzania a tournament berth.
+However, things changed as the nation headed into the 1980s.

 Later that year, Tanzania would play again at this same stadium.
 On Dec.
 6, 1980, Mohamed Salim canceled out Mudashiru Lawal's 29th-minute goal to give Tanzania a value draw, only for Tanzania to lose two weeks later at home 2-0.
 Tanzania's matches with Nigeria happened due to Tanzania overturning a 3-1 first-leg loss to Kenya by winning its first World Cup qualifier.